tkubica12/azurestack-lab/README.md

   - Latest Kubernetes
   - Azure Monitor, Update and Configuration Management extension for Windows and Linux
   - Azure Monitor Dependency Agent extension for Windows and Linux
+  - For Day 2 download SQL images (SQL Standard 2017 on Windows)
+  - For Day 3 deploy additional components:
+    - CheckPoint and Fortigate
+    - F5
 - Each participant to have access to Azure shared subscription in one Resource Group (participantname-rg) on Contributor level
 - Unrestricted Internet access for each participant
 - Install tools on participant notebook:
   - Azure CLI
   - Visual Studio Code
   - Storage Explorer
+- Additional requirements for Day 2:
+  - Administrator access to Azure Stack to configure SQL provider and create custom marketplace items
+  - Service Principal account in AAD for each participant
+- Additional requirements for Day 3:
+  - Get trial licenses from vendors of your choice (Check Point comes with 15 trial built in, F5 does not - check how it is with Fortinet)

 ## Labs
 We will split content into three training days: